happypotato/CIKM_Temporary/README.md

 # WSDM_Temporary

-#### We provide the proofs, additional numerical results and the implementation code for our manuscript "Revisitng pre-trained embeddings for recommender system".
+#### We use this temporay repo to provide supplementary material for our manuscript "Revisitng pre-trained embeddings for recommender system".

-#### All the contents are properly anonymized, and please do not distribute.
+#### In "Online Material.pdf", we provide the proofs, additional numerical results.
+All the contents are properly anonymized, and please do not distribute.

 ## Running code: